T.W. Ness History

 Thomas Wood (T.W.)
 Ness was born May 2nd, 1860 in King City, Ontario, the first in his family to be born in Canada.
 His parents and older sister had immigrated from Scotland the year before.
 The family variously lived in Markham, Vaughan and King City, Ontario, just north of Toronto.

-In 1885 the family moved to Montreal, Quebec where T.W. started his business: T.W.
+In 1885 the family moved to Montreal, Quebec where T.W. started his business T.W.
 Ness & Co. manufacturing Thymo-cresol which apparently was a disinfectant.
-By 1889 The business had shifted to selling pulleys, Electrical Supplies, Typewriters, Cash Registers and Office Specialities.
+By 1889 The business had shifted to selling pulleys, Electrical Supplies, Typewriters, Cash Registers and Office Specialties.

 On September 12th, 1893 he was granted patent number 44246 for a “Telephone switch operating mechanism”.
 A patent was also granted in the United States: Patent US 505170A for a “Telephone switch” Sept 19, 1893.